jsidberry/ansible-k3s/README.md

 ## System requirements

-- Control Node (the machine you are running `ansible` commands) must have Ansible 2.11+ If you need a quick primer on Ansible [you can check out my docs and setting up Ansible](https://technotim.live/posts/ansible-automation/).
+- Control Node (the machine you are running `ansible` commands) must have Ansible 2.11+.

 - You will also need to install collections that this playbook uses by running `ansible-galaxy collection install -r ./collections/requirements.yml` (important❗)

 - [`netaddr` package](https://pypi.org/project/netaddr/) must be available to Ansible.
 If you have installed Ansible via apt, this is already taken care of.
 If you have installed Ansible via `pip`, make sure to install `netaddr` into the respective virtual environment.

-- `server` and `agent` nodes should have passwordless SSH access, if not you can supply arguments to provide credentials `--ask-pass --ask-become-pass` to each command.
+- `server` and `agent` nodes should have passwordless SSH access, if not you can supply arguments to provide credentials `--ask-pass --ask-become-pass` to each command. <- typical Ansible thang, yo.

 ## Getting Started